 “If you so much as make a move toward me, I will scream,” I said.
 “Then I’ll get to watch Haydar toss you out onto your arse.
 And once I return home, I’ll have John bar you from our house and our lives for breaking your promise.
 Do not push me on this.
 I’ve had enough of your games and your intimidations.”

 The carriage slowed as we took a corner.

-With a warning growl that sounded like a promise of retribution to come, McNaught slipped from the door, leaving the lingering scent of lemons and copper in his wake.
+With a warning growl that sounded like a promise of retribution to come, McNaught slipped from the door, leaving the lingering scent of copper in his wake.

 I turned from the sight of him fading into the gloom and set my focus on the streets outside my window.
 They were paved with cobblestones here, but soon would turn to dirt.
 My dressmaker held shop near the center of London, and that was where I was headed now.
-I’d received a note from her two days past of new fashions just arrived from Paris.
+I’d received a note from her yesterday about new fashions just arrived from Paris.

 Though we warred with France, contraband still flowed freely between our two nations.
 Their shining capital city was the epicenter of fashion, and the women of the ton were willing to pay a fool’s ransom for the latest patterns and fabrics released by their designers.
 The smugglers must be growing fat and happy from our coin, and it made me wonder if anyone within our war department had thought to slip an agent in among them.
 It would be all too easy to hide missives and orders within the pages of a seamstress’s book of patterns.